Degree Requirements

 Students who have previously earned a bachelor’s degree from an institution whose accrediting agency is included on the list of approved accrediting agencies, including UWF, may earn an additional bachelor’s degree by completing the following requirements:

-• A degree will not be awarded for a student on academic probation or suspension;
+- A degree will not be awarded to a student on academic probation or suspension;

 Double Major and Dual Degree